 Scottish Widows was set up over 200 years ago to help keep families from being plunged into poverty.
 And in essence, that’s what it’s still doing.
+The brand came top for life insurance in our Finder Customer Satisfaction Awards 2023, with 82% of customers saying they’d recommend it, and a satisfaction score of 4.5 stars out of 5.

 Life insurance is still a vital form of protection today and is designed to give your loved ones financial help should you pass away.
 It means they can focus on grieving rather than stressing about mortgage payments or living expenses.